VanGoghDev/PCA_For_C/README.md

 Something very strange

-Contact me n email : kifirigor@gmail.com
+Contact me on email : kifirigor@gmail.com

 On my phone: +7(915)-001-33-20 (From Russia)